Sunday, December 8, 2019

 Sei uns willkommen, Herre Christ from the Aachener Fragment from the 14th Century.

-Well, it is the Second Sunday of Advent and a week into the Murfin Winter Holidays Music Festival and we have had only one a seasonal religious song, all five of the other selections were American, and four were written between 1943 and 1950.
+Well, it is the Second Sunday of Advent and a more than a week into the Murfin Winter Holidays Music Festival and we have had only one a seasonal religious song.
 Time for some diversity!
 So step into the Way Back Machine for a visit to Aachen on the Rhine in medieval Germany when it was still part of the Holy Roman Empire.

 Nowhere in Christendom were Advent and Christmas so revered and culturally sacred than among the Germanic peoples.